Acupuncture has been employed as a health care modality for over 5,000 years

 These are exciting times for research in acupuncture and it is demonstrating how acupuncture belongs as an integral part of our allied health system.
 The most recent acupuncture review found acupuncture to be effective for a number of conditions.
 For more information on this review, see The Acupuncture Evidence Project

 For updated acupuncture research and articles that are very easy to read., see Evidence Based Acupuncture website.

 What is known about the physiological effects of acupuncture

 Over the last few decades, research has been conducted seeking to explain how acupuncture works and what it can and cannot treat.

 The 1997 National Institute of Health (NIH) Consensus on Acupuncture reports that “studies have demonstrated that acupuncture can cause multiple biological response, mediated mainly by sensory neurons, to many structures within the central nervous systems.
 This can lead to activation of pathways, affecting various physiological systems in the brain, as well as in the periphery.”

 The NIH Consensus also suggests that acupuncture “may activate the hypothalamus and the pituitary gland, resulting in a broad spectrum of systemic effects.
 Alteration in the secretion of neurotransmitters and neurohomones, and changes in the regulation of blood flow, both centrally and peripherally, have been documented.
 There is also evidence of alterations in immune functions produced by acupuncture.

-Below are current theories on the mechanism of acupuncture:
+Below are some theories on the mechanism of acupuncture: